itz-coffee/rpg-bot/README.md

-# example-bot
+# rpg-bot
-An example discord bot
+An rpg discord bot